 There are several factors within target date portfolios to consider.
 Portfolios are made up of underlying funds and those funds can be either actively managed or passive funds, such as ETFs, or a combination of both.

-Target date funds can also be open or closed architecture.
+Target date portfolios can also be open or closed architecture.
 Meaning, some managers stock their target date portfolios with only their own proprietary products (closed), while others, Morgan Stanley included, have no such restrictions (open).

 Scenario two assumes a different order of events: The worst returns happen during the first decade, followed by 1970s-like returns the following decade, and ending with the best returns during the last two decades.

 In a balanced portfolio the difference in the final portfolio value could vary vastly from scenario one, where the worst performance happens later in the investment period, to scenario two, where it happens early on.
-On the other hand, the final portfolio value of a target date fund is considerably less effected from one scenario to the other.
+On the other hand, the final portfolio value of a target date fund may be considerably less affected from one scenario to the other.
 In practical terms, this could mean that if a market shock occurs later in life, investing in a target date portfolio versus a balanced portfolio could be the difference between having enough money during retirement and falling short.

 "We want to make sure that, regardless of when you want to retire, you're not put in a bad situation for retirement funding," says Garcia.